theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/administration.md

 ### Install External Plugins

+!!! note
 	External plugins need to be explicitly installed, while [build-in plugins](https://squidfunk.github.io/mkdocs-material/plugins/) only need to be activated in the mkdocs.yml file.

 1. Install the plugin on your machine using the `pip` command in the commandline tool.
 Example: